The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Pauli Hamiltonians

 \section{Stoquastic Pauli Hamiltonians}

 It is natural to try to consider a Pauli decomposition of a stoquastic Hamiltonian in hopes of applying the original techniques of \refcite{OT08}.
 However, it is not hard to see that certain Pauli terms are not stoquastic.
 This causes a significant problem when using perturbative gadgets --- they must be stoquastic for local stoquastic Hamiltonians.
 We can, therefore, ask the question: \emph{what kinds of Pauli Hamiltonians are stoquastic}?
 Interestingly, it has been shown to be \clw{coNP}{hard} to decide whether a given Hamiltonian is stoquastic and $\varSigma^{\cl{p}}_2$-hard to decide whether a given Hamiltonian is stoquastic under single-qubit unitary transformations~\cite{IPMKT22}.
 However, the problem of deciding whether a given Hamiltonian is stoquastic is not of interest here.
-We formally define term-wise and Pauli-term-wise stoquastic Hamiltonians.
+Recall a term-wise stoquastic Hamiltonian is one where each local Hamiltonian term is stoquastic.
+This definition is less general than that of Ref.~\cite[Definition 2]{IPMKT22} since we are specifically interested only in the computational basis stoquasticity (\cref{def:stoq_ham}).
+The types of local Hamiltonians we have considered thus far are term-wise stoquastic.